Similar Jobs

 - Excellent communication and interpersonal skills to foster a collaborative, team-oriented environment.

-The estimated base salary range for this position is $170k to $225k, which does not include the value of benefits or a potential equity grant.
-A wide range of factors are considered in making compensation decisions, including but not limited to skill sets, market conditions, experience and training, licensure and certifications, and business and organizational needs.
-At Mill, it is not typical for an individual to be hired at or near the top of the range for their role.
+The estimated base salary range for this position is $170k to $225k, which does not include the any benefits or equity.
+Various factors are considered in making compensation decisions, including but not limited to experience, training, licensure and certifications, and business and organizational needs.

 Mill San Bruno, California, USA Office